Hamiltonian derivation of the point vortex model from the two-dimensional nonlinear Schr\"odinger equation: Hamiltonian and hydrodynamic descriptions

 The NLS equation \eqref{eq:NLS} can be written in Hamiltonian form~\citep{ZLF1992book}

 where the Hamiltonian functional

-is equal to the energy of the system, and is conserved by evolution under \eqref{eq:NLS}, \eqref{eq:HamEq}.
-We take the spatial domain to be $\mathbb{R}^2$ and normalise the density to its value in the far field, i.e.\ we take $|\psi|^2 \to 1$ and $\nabla\psi\to0$ as $|\mathbf{x}|\to\infty$.
+is equal to the energy of the system, and is conserved by evolution under Eqs.\ \eqref{eq:NLS}, \eqref{eq:HamEq}.
+We take the spatial domain to be $\mathbb{R}^2$.
+The normalisation of Sec.\ \ref{subsec:NLSphysical} give the far-field conditions $|\psi|^2 \to 1$ and $\nabla\psi\to0$ as $|\mathbf{x}|\to\infty$.
 The latter allows us to integrate by parts and neglect the boundary term at infinity.